 Recipes to try: Massaged Kale Salad or Southwest Kale Salad with Cumin Ginger Sage Dressing

 Mizuna // A Japanese mustard green, this petite, spiky-edged leaf has mingled in mesclun mixes for ages.
 Recently, though, this spicy little number is finding a following all its own.

-Recipe to try: Peppery Chickpea Salad with Watercress
+Recipe to try: Jícama Salad with Oranges and Watercress

 These greens might not belong to one of the more common families, but they stand up all on their own.
 From forager favorite purslane to the ever-popular spinach, here a few more delicious salad greens: